TonyXTYan/PHYS2020-Arduino-Quick-Start/README.md

 ### *Other Common Issues/Troubleshooting:*

+* Disconnect all the pins expect the USB cable.
+* Press the reset button on the Arduino before uploading.
+* Try running the Arduino IDE in administrator/sudo mode.
+* Close other apps that might be using the COM port.
+* Restart computer.
+* Check if COM/Serial port appears in Device Manager (Windows) or System Information (macOS).
+* Reinstall the latest driver (CH340, FTDI).
+* Check if the Arduino is detected in the IDE (`Tools -> Port`).
+* Check the correct Arduino board is selected in the IDE (`Tools -> Board`).
-* Try different USB cable
+* Try different USB cable.
-* Try different USB ports, avoid using adapters
+* Try different USB ports, avoid using adapters.
-* Try peer's Arduino
+* Try different Arduino.

-If there are other Arduino setting-up issues, feel free to contact us.
+* Email us 😉👍.

 ### General Info and Tips about using Arduino in PHYS2020 Project

-You might find the following Arduino Pin layout helpful (available at https://content.arduino.cc/assets/Pinout-NANO_latest.pdf).
+You might find the following Arduino Pin layout helpful (available [here](https://content.arduino.cc/assets/Pinout-NANO_latest.pdf)).

 ![Pinout-NANO_latest](https://content.arduino.cc/assets/Pinout-NANO_latest.png)